pvcraven/networking-class/source/labs/physical_layer/physical_layer.rst

 Step 6: Manchester encoding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Update your code so you can send using `Manchester Encoding`_.
+Manchester encoding is great because you don't need a clock line.

+Your receiver code will need two parts.

+* Part 1

+  * Prep for the data bit transition.
+Go low or high so that you can transition properly on the actual data transition.
+See Part 2.

+* Wait
+* Part 2: Transition for the data bit

   * You should always transition high to low when you have a zero.
   * You should always transition low to high when you have a one.

-* You may need to transition mid-way to prep for the next bit.
-* You can modify the sending code in step 2 to do this.
-  The code for step 6 should be similar in length to step 2.
-Mine was just five lines longer.
+* Wait

 Step 7: Manchester decoding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^